Frequently asked questions

-In the interest of providing the best care of our patients that we possibly can while also adhereing to a balanced lifestyle ourselves, we will be capping our practice at a much lower number than is typical.
-We dont' have a specific number yet but I think we'll know when we get there.
-Once we're full, you'll have the option of joining a waiting list.
+In the interest of providing the best care of our patients that we possibly can while also adhereing to a balanced lifestyle ourselves, I will be capping the practice at a much lower number than is typical.

 I'm young & healthy and rarely go to the doctor.
 Why should I join Sana Vita Health?

 This is a bit like saying "I'm young and not in financial distress, so why should I worry about retirement planning?"

 Just because you feel fine doesn't mean you are on track to stay that way, or even that you really are right now.
 As youth inevitably fades, health problems are more likely to crop up.
 How you live your life now plays a large role in determining your risk of future problems.
 Because we at Sana Vita are so focused on prevention and lifestyle modification, we can help not ony when you are sick with a short term illness like strep throat or pneumonia, but we can also help you optimize every aspect of your life to set you up for long term true health and vitality as you age.